informatrix/informatrix.github.io/_posts/2016-12-01-End-To-End-Object-Detection.md

 2. Spatial pyramid pooling structure, in fast-RCNN only one lever of pyramid, HxW bins, while in SSP-net there are hierarchical levers of pyramids.
 3. For fine-tuning, how can hierarchical sampling become a contribution of the paper?
 And what's the detail of hierarchical sampling? and how SGD is implemeted regarding the sampling method?
 4. For bounding-box regression, why is $$ t^k $$ defined to specify a scal-invariant translation and log-space height/width shift relative to an object proposal.

+TODO: understand the loss function defintion, and why use smooth L1 function?

+Two ways of achieving scale invariant object detection:
+* `brute-force` learning: each image is processed as a pre-defined pixel size during both training and testing.
+The network must directly learn scale-invariant object detection from the traning data.
+* `image pyramids`: providing approximate scale-invariance to the network through an image pyramid.
+Figure out implementation detail.